BedlingtonStation PrimarySchool

 Investigations:

-Apparent movement of sun over time (track shadows)
+Apparent movement of sun over time (tracking shadows over days)

 COMPUTING